UVADS/ds6015/README.md

 **Publication**
 - Not a requirement but encouraged!
 Check with your sponsor first.
 - Peer-reviewed journals may be preferable
-- A non-peer reviewed option is [arxiv](https://arxiv.org/).
-Students can create an account and submit the paper.
+- A non-peer reviewed option is [arXiv](https://arxiv.org/).
+  arXiv is a curated research-sharing platform open to anyone.
+  Students can create an account, prepare the manuscript in their acceptable format, and [submit]((https://info.arxiv.org/help/submit/index.html)).

     **Authors**
    - Sponsors should be listed as authors if they wish to be included.